OctoPrint/OctoPrint/docs/bundledplugins/cura.rst

 .. note::

-   OctoPi 0.12.0 ships with steps 1 and 2 already done, you only need to supply one or more slicing profiles to get going :)
+   OctoPi 0.12.0 and later ships with steps 1 and 2 already done, you only need to supply one or more slicing profiles to get going :)

 .. _sec-bundledplugins-cura-installing: